Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 The best way to secure servers is to use a defense-in-depth strategy.
 This starts with fundamental security hygiene.
 Servers need to be configured carefully, and access to them controlled and restricted.
 To stop known threats, best-in-breed NGAV and EDR are also important.

 • Stops advanced threats in-memory.
-MTD blocks zero day attacks, fileless attacks, in-memory attacks, supply chain attacks, and other advanced threats designed specifically to evade current cybersecurity tools by exploiting the in-memory security gap.
+AMTD blocks zero day attacks, fileless attacks, in-memory attacks, supply chain attacks, and other advanced threats designed specifically to evade current cybersecurity tools by exploiting the in-memory security gap.

 • Zero Trust and Moving Target Defense White Paper